mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 [device.voltmeter.magnitude.mean device.voltmeter.magnitude.variance]
 ```

-Furthermore, we have established the wattmeter to measure the active power flow at the "from" bus end of `Branch 1`, with corresponding mean and variance values also expressed in per-units:
+Furthermore, we have established the wattmeter to measure the active power flow at the from-bus end of `Branch 1`, with corresponding mean and variance values also expressed in per-units:
 ```@repl buildModelScratch
 [device.wattmeter.active.mean device.wattmeter.active.variance]
 ```